 If I Outsource Payroll and Taxes, Am I Still Liable for a Tax Mistake?

 Yes, the business entity is required to pay employment taxes.
 If you outsource your payroll to a third party, you will retain liability for any tax mistakes.
 It’s a good idea to choose a vetted professional or payroll service to ensure payroll tax compliance.
-Here are some outsourced payroll providers we recommend.

 Where Can I Find Tax Withholding Tables?